 The position a number 6 plays in is perfect for controlling the flow of the game.
 They are far enough back in the team that they can see a full picture of what is happening in the offensive end of the field, but not too far back that they are unable to have any influence.

-Because of this opportunity to have such an influence over the game, it’s important that the player in the role of the number 6 has an exceptional ability to choose the best pass every time.
+Because of this opportunity to influence the game, the player in the role of the number 6 must have an exceptional ability to choose the best pass every time.
 So many attacks in soccer originate from the number 6 as they collect the ball and distribute it up the field straight to the feet of an attacking-minded player creating multiple attacking chances throughout a game.

 How to Play as a Number 6